inphobia/inphobia.github.io/content/docs/about/index.md

 * stuff in general such as hardware, os, software
   * fits my needs
   * what i have available
-  * more can be added if you send hardware & cover my commision cost
+  * more can be added if you send hardware & cover my commission cost
     * that's a joke. see issue tracker.

 ## failing forward